lugiavn/generalization-dml/README.md

 We used pytorch version '0.3.0.post4' and scipy '0.19.1'

-We noticed scipy.misc.imresize can behave differently, so using a different version might result in slightly different performance than what's reported in our paper.
+We noticed scipy.misc.imresize behaviour could vary, so using a different version of scipy might result in slightly different performance than what's reported in our paper.

 ```pyhon
 >>> scipy.__version__